 The benefits of hobbies

-Our busy lives make it hard to carve out time for hobbies, but they can be incredibly good for your emotional and mental wellbeing.
-When you spend time doing hobbies you love, you will find yourself letting go of stress and responsibilities and feeling refreshed and happier.
+Our busy lives make it hard to carve out time for hobbies, but they can be incredibly good for your well-being.
+When you spend time doing something you love, you’ll find yourself letting go of stress and feeling refreshed.

 Hobbies offer an outlet to keep yourself busy while letting you relax.
-They allow you the chance to enjoy personal time and release the physical and mental stress that accumulates in the course of a day.
-A study conducted by the Australian Psychological Society highlighted that having hobbies was one of the factors that led to a more satisfied life.
+They allow you the chance to enjoy personal time and release the stress that accumulates in a day.
+A study conducted by the Australian Psychological Society highlighted that hobbies were one of the factors leading to a more satisfied life.

 Boost in creativity and wellbeing

-More often than not, hobbies tend to be creative pursuits such as drawing, playing music, knitting among others, all of which are known to improve your mood.
-Pursuing creative hobbies have shown to result in an upward spiral of improved wellbeing and have a strong, direct correlation with positive emotions.
+Creative pursuits such as drawing, playing music, and knitting among others are known to improve your mood.
+Pursuing creative hobbies has been shown to result in an upward spiral of improved well-being and has a direct correlation with positive emotions.

 In addition to this, creative hobbies lead to stronger and more connected neural networks within your brain.
-These help in the release and circulation of important feel-good neurotransmitters such as dopamine which is linked to good mental health.
-Even spending as little as two hours a week on hobbies can lead to higher creativity and improved wellbeing.
+These help in the release and circulation of important feel-good neurotransmitters such as dopamine linked to good mental health.
+Even spending as little as two hours a week on hobbies can lead to higher creativity and improved well-being.

 Stronger social bonds

 Hobbies do not have to be solo endeavours if you prefer social activities.
 Hobby groups are a great way to make new friends and learn from each other.
-Being a part of a group or community that enjoys hobbies together not only enhances your level of enjoyment but also leads to feeling more connected with those around you.
+Being a part of a group or community that enjoys hobbies together leads to feeling more connected with those around you.

 Low-cost fitness hobbies that you can start today

 This is one of the easiest on the list of hobbies for you to start with.
 All you need is a pair of running shoes, the right supportive underwear, and comfortable running gear.
-Running or jogging help you clear your mind, give you a great workout, and offer a precious chance to stretch your limbs and get some fresh air.
+Running helps you clear your mind, gives you a great workout, and a chance to stretch your limbs.

-Even if gyms and group fitness classes have been closed in your area, going for a run is still allowed in most places so this is one of those hobbies that are unlikely to be interrupted.
-If you’re running at night or in the evenings, you may have to invest in gear that allows vehicles to spot you, but if you’re running in daylight hours, you can wear casual workout clothing.
+Even if gyms and group fitness classes have been closed in your area, running is still allowed in most places.
+If you’re running at night or in the evenings, you may have to invest in gear that allows vehicles to spot you.
+But if you’re running during daylight hours, you can wear casual workout clothing.

 Resistance training is an activity that offers innumerable benefits and shows results fairly soon.
-With every exercise that builds muscle and strength, you’re warding off a number of age and lifestyles related concerns.
+With every exercise that builds muscle and strength, you’re warding off several age and lifestyle-related concerns.
 You’ll find your body becoming more toned and better able to perform daily tasks.

 Yoga gives you a wide range of benefits, from lengthening and toning muscles to helping with indigestion and chronic pain.
 It will soon become a favourite workout choice for most people because it is incredibly relaxing and yet very productive.
-If you’re new to yoga, look for tutorials for yoga for beginners or watch videos on Youtube to help you understand the correct form of each pose.
+If you’re new to yoga, look for tutorials or watch videos on YouTube to help you understand the correct form.

 Low-cost creative hobbies that you can start today